What if you could have three-day weekends on the regular?

 - How this change can have a positive impact on the team

 That last point is important!
+Will this arrangement boost your focus, energy, and/or creativity?
 Will you take fewer ad-hoc days off?
-Will it boost your focus, energy, and/or creativity?
 Will teammates have the opportunity to learn a new skill by sharing a responsibility that is now exclusively yours?
 Your proposal will be better received if it’s not all about you.

 Another colleague, Jenny, a product manager, proposed switching as an experiment, which helped ease her manager’s concerns.
 “We did it on a trial basis and it went really well, so I was allowed to continue with it permanently,” she says.
 “For me, it’s totally worth it.”